PyonMyon/PyonMyon/README.md

 I'm Neko, currently based in Qatar.

-I am an aspiring software developer with basic C knowledge.
-I am still learning how to program properly.
+I am an aspiring software developer with basic C knowledge(Still learning how to program properly).

 My main future target is building softwares and robots that makes our life even more easier.